-The Members of the Coffs Harbour Community Men's Shed want to acknowledge every donation we receive.
+The Members of the Coffs Harbour Community Men's Shed want to thank the community for their ongoing support and generous donations.

-Two of our greatest benefactors, Nan and Les Cowling have donated Another $5,000 on July 9th this year.
-This generous couple have consistently donated large sums to the shed over the years, as they believe we are one of the worthiest causes in the district.
+Two of our greatest benefactors, Nan and Les Cowling have consistently donated large sums to the shed over the years, as they believe we are one of the worthiest causes in the district!

 Thank you from all the shedders.